E3SM-Project/Omega/components/omega/doc/design/Driver.md

 An initialization method must initialize all model state, mesh and other information needed by the model itself or the parent coupled system.
-The model state must correspond to the initial time for the simulation integration.
+Variables needed by the parent model will be returned as arguments while all other parts of the model state will be retained in static variables for later retrieval by the run method as described in Req 2.3.
+The model state on initialization must correspond to the initial time for the simulation integration.

 ## 3 Algorithmic Formulation